csiro-energy-systems/Dieter.jl/docs/src/tutorials/optmodel.md

 #### Temporal

 The time indexing of DIETER is typically over 8760 hours of a single full year.
+The set of time-steps is written ``\text{Hours}`` or `Hours`.
 The start and end day of the year itself is not assumed.

 For example, in the code we have something akin to
 ```julia